00NP1K4/00NP1K4/README.md

 ***I'm delighted to see you here!***

-_Noah is a software engineer and a Pythonista with experience in web development (Python and Django), analyzing and visualizing data using various tools (Numpy, Pandas, Matplotlib) diving into machine learning and artificial intelligence.
-Also skilled in version control systems (Git), databases (SQL), and RESTful APIs.
-Noah is a developer with the ability to analyze and solve problems of high complexity and ambiguity and holds a B.Sc. degree in computer science and currently pursuing a certification in Software Engineering with the ALX SE program._
+_I am an entry-level data scientist and machine learning (ML) and artificial intelligence (AI) engineer with a great passion for transforming complex data into actionable insights.
+With a solid background in statistical analysis, programming, and data modeling.
+I am proficient in programming languages like Python, SQL, and R, Data visualization tools such as Tableau and D3.js, ML libraries such as Scikit-Learn, PyTorch, Tensorflow, and Keras, Big data analytics using PySpark, and deploying ML models in cloud environments such as Amazon Web Services (AWS) and Microsoft Azure ensuring scalable and efficient solutions.
+My expertise spans various domains including text analysis, natural language processing, computer vision, predictive modeling, etc._

-- 🌱 _I’m currently learning Data Science, Machine Learning and Artificial Intelligence._
+- 🌱 _Data Science, Machine Learning and Artificial Intelligence._
 - 😀 _I like reading, playing video games, programming/coding and solving problems._
 - 💞️ _I’m looking forward to collaborating and contributing to the open-source projects to work on real-world problems._
 - 📫 _You can reach me on my socials following the links above._